LukasBFreund/exampleCodes/README.md

 Here I illustrate the method by solving the baseline NK model set out in Gali's (2015) textbook, Ch.
 3.

 ### Value Function Iteration
 Two codes illustrating how to implement the endogenous gridpoint and envelope condition variants of value function iteration, using a simple stochastic growth model as an example.
+This closely follows Maliar and Maliar (2013).

 ### Global Projection
 Example code illustrating how to implement a global projection algorithm to solve a simple stochastic growth model.
 Here I've used a collocation approach, but there are various alternatives.